-iPhone 13 Charging Speed is Ludicrously Terrible – Here’s Why…
+iPhone 13 Charging Speed is Painfully Slow – Here’s Why…

 The iPhone 13 is a great phone.
 It has a solid camera, decent battery life, and awesome software.
-But it is insanely slow at charging, especially if you’re coming from an Android phone…
+But the iPhone 13 charging speed is painfully slow – but there’s a reason for this…

 I bought an iPhone 13 earlier this year.
 The phone I was using before it, a RealMe GT Pro, had Fast Charge and it would go from dead to 100% inside 30 minutes or so, thanks to its rapid 65W charging capabilities.
 I admit, I kind of took this for granted but as soon as I switched to my iPhone 13 my days of taking fast charge for granted were over.